greywidget/eleventy-base-blog/posts/fifthpost.md

 tags: bushes, incognito, plain sight
 layout: layouts/post.njk
 ---
 You're being pursued.
 You find yourself an excellent hiding place in a bush or perhaps a trunk.
-Your pursuant furtively creeps towards your location and suddenly cries out: *Warmest regards - I've got a lovely piece of cuttlefish for you*.
+Your pursuant furtively creeps towards your location and suddenly cries out:

+>*Warmest regards - I've got a lovely piece of cuttlefish for you.*

 At this point it is imperitive that you resist the temptation to stand up and wave.

 You might like to distract yourself with one or more of the following activities:
 - Working through all of the major scales in your head, marvelling at the number of sharps in the key of F♯